 Our observation is, that with a good antenna dAISy is well suited to monitor local ship traffic.
 If you need maximum performance and are willing to pay for it, go with a receiver from the established brands.

-dAISy is professionally assembled by a local contract manufacturer here in Seattle, WA.
+dAISy is professionally assembled in the USA.
 We offer a 12 month warranty on the product (excluding physical or water damage).
 Please contact us if dAISy prematurely fails or if you encounter any other technical issues.

 We ship with USPS First Class or Priority Mail.
 International delivery is very reliable, however tracking is only available for a few countries.
 Please contact us if you have special shipping requirements.

 We also offer international shipping with DHL for US$30 to US$120 depending on location.
 Please contact us for a quote if interested.